Skip to Content

 My German Shepherd Willow resting during her first heat.

-A German Shepherd’s heat cycle is when a series of hormonal changes occur.
-The time of first heat marks the onset of fertility, and it’s repeated every 6 months for the rest of your dog’s life.
+A German Shepherd’s heat cycle occurs when hormonal changes occur.
+The time of first heat marks the onset of fertility, and it’s repeated every six months for the rest of your dog’s life.

 While some age-related variations will occur during your dog’s life, a German Shepherd’s heat cycle typically happens in four stages.